 But here’s another fact: Many teens are drinking.
 According to a Call to Action on Underage Drinking from the U.S. Surgeon General, by age 18, more than 70 percent of teens have had at least one drink.
 And they typically don’t stop at one.
 The report also found that teens are more likely to binge drink than adults: On average, teens have about five drinks on a single occasion.

-Updating the Conversation on Underage Drinking
+Update the Conversation on Underage Drinking Prevention

 That’s why we thought it was time to offer some realistic advice on underage drinking.
 There’s no doubt that this conversation will look different in every family.
 And the discussion will depend on the age of your teen and your own individual values.
 But if your goal is safety, you must know what to do when you suspect that your teen may be exposed to underage drinking.
 Here are some steps you can take to help.